Genes: APP, PSEN1

 Double transgenic mice generated by crossing mice overexpressing human APP with the London mutation to those overexpressing human PSEN1 with the A246E mutation.
 Both transgenes are driven by the Thy1 promoter.

 These are bigenic mice that overexpress both mutant APP(V717I mutation) and mutant PSEN1(A246E mutation).
 They were first generated and described by the laboratory of Fred Van Leuven (Dewachter et al., 2000).
 Transgenes are coexpressed in the same cells, mainly neurons.
 The neuropathology in these mice is more severe than is observed in either of the parental single transgenic lines.
 Compared with the APP(V717I) mice, overexpression of both transgenes leads to more aggressive amyloidosis; the PS1(A246E) single transgenic does not develop amyloid pathology.
-The double transgenic mice also have elevated Aβ levels compared with APP(V717I) single transgenic, especially Aβ42, resulting in an approximately 10-fold increase in the Aβ42/Aβ40 ratio of precipitated peptides in double transgenic mice.
+The double transgenic mice also have elevated Aβ levels compared with APP(V717I) single transgenic, especially Aβ42, resulting in an approximately 10-fold increase in the Aβ42/Aβ40 ratio in double transgenic mice.
 In general, APP models containing the London mutation are thought to be especially suitable for testing BACE inhibitors and modulators as the mutation is situated away from the β-cleavage site.

 When visualized, these models will distributed over a 18 month timeline demarcated at the following intervals: 1mo, 3mo, 6mo, 9mo, 12mo, 15mo, 18mo+.